By Poonam Sharma

 3. Always behave respectfully toward your spouse.

-increasingly absent.
+absent.
 Sadly, sometimes people end up treating their spouses worse

 than they would ever treat a complete stranger.
 By tolerating or

 engaging in disrespectful behavior, you actively contribute to the

 demise of your relationship.
-Do you ever call
+Do you ever call your spouse names?

-hell on earth.
+on earth.
 Remember, everyone needs to feel accepted for who they

 are as a human being.
-Instead of attacking your spouse,
+Instead of attacking your spouse, try to understand

 5. Forgive one another.
 When your partner genuinely